 • Infection of the skin at the site of blisters.

-• Infection spreads through the blood and cause sepsis.
+• The infection spreads through the blood and causes sepsis.

 • Medication side effects such as increased risk of infection.